JoaoPedroDomingues/TaskSergeant/README.md

 _TaskSergeant_ started as a project to task various remote Linux Systems in a factory floor and evolved to be a generic modular task runing tool.

-In short, it is a tool to run multiple user-defined Python scripts (_Commands_) in an user-defined hierarchy (_Pipeline_).
-Each _Command_ can receive inputs and have it's output be tested in an _Assertion_.
+In short, it is a tool to run multiple user-defined Python scripts (_Tasks_) in an user-defined hierarchy (_Pipeline_).
+Each _Task_ can receive inputs and have it's output be tested in an _Assertion_.

 It's original intent went as follows: